• Skip to primary navigation

 • Colder dough also keeps the cookies from spreading.
 After you cut the cookies and place them on the cookie sheet.
 Pop them back in the fridge for about 10 minutes before baking.

-• Pip a thin trace line around the edges of the snowflake.
+• Pip a thin trace line around the edges of the snowflake or cookie shape.

-• Then pipe icing to fill in star shape.
-Take a toothpick and move icing to cover bare spots.
+• Then pipe icing to fill in the outlined shape.
+Take a toothpick and move icing to fill in any bare spots.

 Maple Syrup sweetened gingerbread cookies.